wout-junius/travel-blog/src/pages/posts/Budapest.md

 ### Introduction

 Embarking on yet another adventure, we found ourselves filled with anticipation as we prepared to leave Kraków for the enchanting city of Budapest.
 This time, our schedule allowed for a bit more rest, as our Euro City train was set to depart from Kraków Główny station at the leisurely hour of 10:40 AM.
-Little did we know that this leg of our journey would be marked by unexpected twists and newfound friendships.
+Unbeknownst to us this leg of our journey would be marked by unexpected twists and newfound friendships.

 ![PKP train](/images/Budapest/pkp_train.jpg)